Everyone's Taking Psychedelics. Should You?

 The question to ask yourself

 If the thing pulling you toward psychedelics is curiosity about consciousness or a sense that you are "behind" culturally, I would pause.
 Those are reasons to read about it, not to put a Schedule I compound in your body without medical supervision.
+The foundational practices that actually move the needle on mental health for most people — sleep, exercise, mindfulness, nutrition — are still where I would start; we walk through them in our natural methods for mental health guide.

-If the thing pulling you toward psychedelics is years of depression, anxiety, or PTSD that conventional treatment has not touched — that is a different conversation.
+If the thing pulling you toward psychedelics is years of depression, anxiety, or PTSD that conventional treatment has not touched, that is a different conversation.
 Supervised ketamine is available right now.
 Supervised psilocybin is available in two states and in clinical trials.
 MDMA-assisted therapy for PTSD is close to approval.
 The options are real.
 The right one for you depends on your diagnosis, your medication list, and your medical history.

 That is the question worth asking.
 Not is everyone doing it.
 What does my specific picture call for.